-- Any photograph/visual image/chart/table and/or graph is allowed if: - a.
-It is not deemed offensive or inappropriate (which includes images/photographs showing invertebrate or vertebrate animals/humans in surgical, necrotizing or dissection situations) by the Scientific Review Committee, the Display & Safety Committee, or Society for Science. - b.
-It has a credit line of origin ("Photograph taken by..." or "Image taken from..." or "Graph/Chart/Table taken from...").
-If all images, etc. displayed were created by the finalist or are from the same source, one credit line prominently and vertically displayed on the backboard/poster or tabletop is sufficient.
-All images MUST BE properly cited.
-This includes background graphics,
+- 1. Any photograph/visual image/chart/table/student-created logo and/or graph is allowed if: - It is not deemed offensive or inappropriate (which includes images/photographs showing invertebrate or vertebrate animals/humans in surgical, necrotizing or dissection situations) by the Scientific Review Committee, the Display & Safety Committee, or Society for Science - b.
+It has a credit line of origin ("Photograph taken by..."or "Image taken from..." or "Graph/Chart/Table taken from...").
+If all images, etc. displayed were created by the finalist or are from the same source, one credit line prominently and vertically displayed on the backboard/ poster or tabletop is sufficient. - All images MUST BE properly cited.
+This includes student-created logos, background graphics, photographs and/or visual depictions of the finalist or photographs and/or visual depictions of others.

-- photographs and/or visual depictions of the finalist or photographs and/or visual depictions of others for which a signed photo/video release form is in a notebook or logbook at the project booth.
+- All visual depictions of others require a signed photo/video release form is in a notebook or logbook at the project booth.
 These signed release forms must be available upon request during the set-up and inspection process, but may not be displayed. - c.
 Sample release text: "I consent to the use of visual images (photos, videos, etc.) involving my participation/my child's participation in this research." - 2.
 Finalists using any presentation or demonstration outside of a project board must be prepared to show the entire presentation to the Display & Safety Inspectors before the project is approved.
 All aforementioned rules apply to this presentation and the presentation may not be altered in any way after the final Display & Safety inspection.
 Examples of presentations that require approval include, but are not limited to PowerPoint, Prezi, Keynote, software program/simulation and other images and/or graphics displayed on a computer screen or other non-print delivery method.